 - Call your home to get the debt paid directly

-- Send bailiffs to your home to recover goods in the amount owed
+- Direct bailiffs to your property to recover some of your goods to make up the debt

-- Apply for an attachment of earnings to recover the debt from your wages
+- Send for an attachment of earnings in an attempt to recover the debt from your salary

-- Apply for a Charging Order to secure the debt against your house (this is an unusual last resort)
+- Apply for a Charging Order which will secure the debt on your property (this is usually a last resort)

 Will Swift Credit Services Send Bailiffs to My House?

-Although Swift Credit Services ltd are regulated enforcement officers, they cannot send bailiffs to your house without first obtaining a warrant and giving you written notice.
+Although Swift Credit Services ltd are regulated enforcement officers, they are not permitted to send bailiffs to your property without being able to provide a warrant, together with written notice.

 You should receive a letter stating that a warrant has been granted and that bailiffs will be visiting your property in two weeks time.

-Also, this will not be their first course of action.
+Also, this will never be the first step.
 Bailiffs are only required if you don’t come to other arrangements with the debt collectors first.

-Do I Have to Agree to Swift Credit Services Terms?
+Will I Need to Agree to Swift Credit Services Terms?